-Thailand ranked 103rd out of 187 countries on the UN Development Programme’s 2013 Human Development Index.
-Thailand is making good progress towards meeting the MDG targets and holds an important position in the Mekong subregion.
+Thailand ranked 103rd of 187 countries on the UN Development Programme’s 2013 Human Development Index.
+Thailand is making good progress towards meeting the MDG targets and holds an important position in the Mekong region.
 As Thailand’s economic and research capacities have increased, the ACIAR–Thai relationship has shifted from donor–recipient towards co-investment in the partnership.

 ACIAR’s current program focuses on three issues: implementing the results of earlier projects, with relevance to the poorest farming communities; implementing Mekong regional biosecurity systems; and managing Mekong fisheries, partnering regionally with Laos, Cambodia and Vietnam.